SingHealth Health Services Research Centre (HSRC)

 To improve the health of Singaporeans and the region through HSR, driving excellence in population health.

 To integrate cutting-edge HSR into the SingHealth Duke-NUS Academic Medical Centre in order to optimise health at the individual, systems and population levels, now and in the future.

 The SingHealth Health Services Research Centre (HSRC) was set up in August 2015 to coordinate and synergise existing HSR capabilities in various SingHealth institutions.
 HSRC works in close partnership with HSR researchers in Duke-NUS and elsewhere in support of this Vision and Mission.
 The director of SingHealth HSRC is Prof Julian Thumboo from the Singapore General Hospital.

 Key Strategies of the SingHealth HSRC

 Strategies and Enablers for HSR in the SingHealth Duke-NUS AMC

-The SingHealth-Duke NUS Health Services Research Institute (HSRI) has been set up to coordinate activities between SingHealth Health Services Research Centre (HSRC), the Duke-NUS Health Services and Systems Research (HSSR) Programme and the Academic Medicine Research Institute (AMRI).
+The SingHealth-Duke NUS Health Services Research Institute (HSRI) has been set up to coordinate activities between the SingHealth Health Services Research Centre (HSRC) and Duke-NUS Health Services and Systems Research (HSSR) Programme.
 HSRI also works closely with the Lien Centre for Palliative Care (LCPC) and the Centre for Ageing Research and Education (CARE).

 To achieve its vision and mission for HSR, the AMC has in place strategies and enablers.
 These include AMC-wide HSR Themes which are based in Health Engagement and Action Labs (HEALs), SingHealth Institution Specific Projects, and Research Information Systems and Data Analytics, among others.